Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Tidal tails and their properties

 The binary fractions in the cluster and tails were calculated by identifying unresolved binaries in the Gaia CMD similar to \citet{Jadhav2021AJ....162..264J}.
 The best-fitting parsec isochrones \citep{Bressan2012MNRAS.427..127B} were obtained based on literature parameters \citep{2019A&A...623A.108B, 2020A&A...640A...1C}.
 An empirical main sequence ridge line was estimated from the Gaia CMD and the isochrone using \textsc{robustgp} \citep{Li2020ApJ...901...49L, Li2021A&C....3600483L}.
 Mass ratios of stars were calculated based on the shift away from the main sequence.
 The sources with mass ratios of more than 0.5 were classified as binary.
 The ratio of binaries to the total sources is noted as the binary fraction.
 A detailed description of the binary fraction calculations will be presented in \citet{Jadhav2025_tidal_tail_ii}.

-\section{Tidal Tails and their properties}
+\section{Tidal tails and their properties}

 This section presents results for the five clusters, focusing on tidal tails, internal dynamics, and orbits.
 We examined mass segregation, spatial and kinematic distributions, binary populations, and tail morphology.
 To compare the tail and core populations, we applied the Kolmogorov–Smirnov (KS) test, reporting both the KS statistic and p-value: low p-values ($<0.05$) indicated significant differences, while high values suggested the samples are drawn from the same population.
 We also compared the observed properties with theoretical expectations and prior studies.